 Ulcers can bring great discomfort to a horse.

-A horse shows subtle signs and most likely manifest pain through behavior and performance.
-If you observe a change in your horse’s attitude the problem, is most likely gastric ulcers.
 Gastric ulcers are a common problem experienced by a large percentage of performance horses.
 They affect horses of varying age, with foals being the most susceptible.
 Different factors lead to the development of ulcers.
 Equine omeprazole is most effective for treating and preventing gastric ulcers.

 Why do horses develop gastric ulcers?